leomeyer/Arducom/README.md

 	- Read and write data from and to EEPROM
 	- Read and write data from and to RAM
-	- Set and read a Real Time Clock (DS1307 is supported)
+	- Set and read Real Time Clock data
 	- "FTP-style" SD card file access
 	- Access Arduino digital pins (read and set state)
 	- Read the values of analog inputs